JamesKluz/bigco_project/README.md

 - scipy
 - imutils

-### To Do:
-- Implement GMM for close calls
-- Use edges to identify 'smooth' connected components

 ### Ideas:
-- Feature points for locking mask to scene between CNN returns
 - Probability map to carry predictions from one frame to the next
 - Use knowledge of location and current weather conditions to call models fine-tuned for those specific lighting conditions